Extraordinary First World War Art, From Initial Sketches To Finished Paintings

 The Imperial War Museum have shared this remarkable collection of iconic World War One art, showing the creative process from sketch to final painting.

-The world is marking the 100th anniversary of the outbreak of The Great War this week.
+The world marked the 100th anniversary of the outbreak of The Great War in July 2014.
 Alongside the bloodshed recorded through photography, many artists were commissioned to paint scenes of warfare, creating raw and vivid depictions of the conflict.